Jim Parker - Exclusive Buyer Agent

 WILL JIM PARKER WORK WITH "FOR SALE BY OWNER" PROPERTIES?

 I have worked directly with Sellers to negotiate purchases of their homes for my clients.
 Some homeowners want to sell their house to someone who has NO HELP from a real estate professional familiar with market and resale value and factors that influence your costs.
 An Exclusive Buyer's Agent will pre-qualify buyers and walk through the property with the buyer pointing out the PROs & CONs of the home and compare it against others in the neighborhood.

 Jim monitors the Atlanta real estate marketplace daily, performs market analyses, and exercises negotiating skills applicable to real estate in the area you choose.

-NOTE: Do you know if the owner's asking price is really as competitive as others in the neighborhood?
+NOTE: Do you know if the asking price is within reason?
 Even if priced at or below others in the neighborhood, I can explain why it still may not be valuable to you.

 HOW WILL JIM PARKER GET ME THE BEST DEAL?

 I focus on what the BUYER gets out of the DEAL!